awsdocs/amazon-ec2-user-guide/doc_source/sharingamis-intro.md

 + [Share an AMI with all AWS accounts \(AWS CLI\)](#sharingamis-cli)

 ## Considerations<a name="considerations-for-sharing-public-AMIs"></a>

+Consider the following before making an AMI public\.
-+ **AMIs that can't be made public** – If your AMI has one of the folowing, you can't make it public \(but you can [share the AMI with specific AWS accounts](sharingamis-explicit.md)\):
++ **Some AMIs can't be made public** – If your AMI includes one of the following components, you can't make it public \(but you can [share the AMI with specific AWS accounts](sharingamis-explicit.md)\):
-  + AMIs that have encrypted volumes
+  + Encrypted volumes
-  + AMIs that have a snapshot of an encrypted volume
+  + Snapshots of encrypted volumes
-  + AMIs that have a product code
+  + Product codes
 + **Avoid exposing sensitive data** – To avoid exposing sensitive data when you share an AMI, read the security considerations in [Guidelines for shared Linux AMIs](building-shared-amis.md) and follow the recommended actions\.
-+ **Regional resource** – AMIs are a regional resource\.
-When you share an AMI, it is only available in that Region\.
++ **Region** – AMIs are a Regional resource\.
+When you share an AMI, it is available only in the Region from which you shared it\.
 To make an AMI available in a different Region, copy the AMI to the Region and then share it\.
 For more information, see [Copy an AMI](CopyingAMIs.md)\.
-+ **AMI use** – When you share an AMI, users can only launch instances from the AMI\.
++ **Usage** – When you share an AMI, users can only launch instances from the AMI\.
 They can’t delete, share, or modify it\.
-However, after they have launched an instance using your AMI, they can then create an AMI from their instance\.
+However, after they have launched an instance using your AMI, they can then create an AMI from the instance they launched\.
 + **Automatic deprecation** – We have released a new feature where, by default, the deprecation date of all public AMIs is set to two years from the AMI creation date\.
-Initially, all public AMIs that are older than two years will only be deprecated June 30, 2022\.
+Initially, all public AMIs that are older than two years will be deprecated on June 30, 2022\.
 You can set the deprecation date to earlier than two years\.
-To cancel the deprecation date, or to move the deprecation date further into the future, you must make the AMI private by [sharing it with specific AWS accounts](sharingamis-explicit.md) only\.
-Note that the deprecation date for public AMIs will be backfilled over the next month, starting March 31, 2022\.
+To cancel the deprecation date, or to move the deprecation to a later date, you must make the AMI private by only [sharing it with specific AWS accounts](sharingamis-explicit.md)\.
 + **Billing** – You are not billed when your AMI is used by other AWS accounts to launch instances\.
 The accounts that launch instances using the AMI are billed for the instances that they launch\.

 ## Share an AMI with all AWS accounts \(console\)<a name="sharingamis-intro-console"></a>

 After you make an AMI public, it is available in **Community AMIs** when you launch an instance in the same Region using the console\.
 Note that it can take a short while for an AMI to appear in **Community AMIs** after you make it public\.
-It can also take a short while for an AMI to be removed from **Community AMIs** after you make it private again\.
+It can also take a short while for an AMI to be removed from **Community AMIs** after you make it private\.

 ------
 #### [ New console ]